Before you take off to the legendary and memorable Uyuni Salt Flats adventure, make sure to learn these tiny Salar de Uyuni facts!

 Bolivian Salt Flats Best time to go

-Depending on which way you want to see the flats, you can decide when is the Salar de Uyuni best time to go.
+Depending on which way you want to see the flats, you can decide when is the best time to go visit Salar de Uyuni.

 Uyuni Salt Flats Weather

-Days on the salt flats are usually sunny with a temperature of up to 15 degrees Celcius.
+Days on the salt flats are usually sunny with a temperature of up to 15 degrees Celsius.
 Usually, nights are below freezing point, like minus 6 degrees Celsius.

 This is normal Uyuni Salt Flats weather and it’s one of the reasons it’s dangerous to spend a night alone on the Salt Flats.